Abdelrhman-Sadek/Clothing-Reviews-Statements/README.md

 # `Description`
-First started by exploring and cleaning the data from Nulls using SQL by deleting the null columns in the `Review Text` and `Division Name` and then merging the statement title with `Review Text` into `Review` column
+First started by exploring and cleaning the data from Nulls using SQL by deleting the null columns in the `Review Text` and `Division Name` and then merging the statement title with `Review Text` into the `Review` column

 ```sql
 ALTER TABLE [Womens Clothing]